lys-jcole/interview-react/README.md

 - **First**, test JSONPlaceholder directly: `https://jsonplaceholder.typicode.com/users`
 - **Start with the backend**: Create the endpoint that fetches from JSONPlaceholder
-- You can use `fetch()` or `node-fetch` in Node.js to make HTTP requests
+- Node.js has built-in `fetch()` in v18+ (same syntax as browser fetch)
-- Test your backend API in the browser before connecting the frontend
+- Test your backend API works before connecting the frontend (wait until you see "Server running...")
+- The `npm run dev` command starts both servers - give them a few seconds to initialize
 - Once the backend works, build the frontend to consume it
 - Handle edge cases (loading, errors from both your API and JSONPlaceholder)
 - Use `console.log` to debug